awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

 This setup performs all the manual steps in an automated fashion.

-The script takes care of creating the S3 bucket, creating the S3 Secrets using the Secrets manager, setting up the RDS database, and creating the RDS Secret using the Secrets manager.
+The script takes care of creating the S3 bucket, creating the S3 Secrets if using static credentials using the Secrets manager or setting up IRSA to access to S3, setting up the RDS database, and creating the RDS Secret using the Secrets manager.
 The script also edits the required configuration files for Kubeflow Pipelines to be properly configured for the RDS database during Kubeflow installation.
 The script also handles cases where the resources already exist.
 In this case, the script will simply skip the step.

 > Note: The script will **not** delete any resource.
 Therefore, if a resource already exists (eg: Secret, database with the same name, or S3 bucket), **it will skip the creation of those resources and use the existing resources instead**.
 This is by design in order to prevent unwanted results, such as accidental deletion.
 For example, if a database with the same name already exists, the script will skip the database creation setup.
 If you forgot to change the database name used for creation, then this gives you the chance to retry the script with the proper value.
 See `python auto-rds-s3-setup.py --help` for the list of parameters, as well as their default values.